ahmedhassanhashem/ahmedhassanhimself/README.md

 - 👋 Hi, I’m @ahmedhassanhimself
-- 👀 I’m interested in SWT
+- 👀 I’m interested in QA
 - 🌱 I’m currently learning Software Testing
 - 💞️ I’m looking to collaborate on project to train
 - 📫 How to reach me ahmedhassanhimself@gmail.com